balderdashy/sails-docs/Contributing-to-Sails.md

-# Contributing to this project
+# Guide: Contributing to Sails

 Thank you for your interest in supporting Sails!
 It makes us feel warm and fuzzy inside.
 For real.